Tourist map of Dublin

 Beer lovers will enjoy a visit to the Guinness Storehouse, where guided tours unveil the process behind Ireland’s most famous brew.
 End your tour with a pint at the Gravity Bar, offering panoramic views of Dublin.

 Dublin has lots of lovely green spaces where you can escape the city buzz and enjoy some history and nature.
-St. Stephen’s Green, right in the city centre, is a beautiful Victorian park with a lake, colourful flowers, and a fancy bandstand – perfect for a relaxing walk or a picnic.
-Phoenix Park, one of the biggest city parks in Europe, is huge and home to wild deer!
+St. Stephen’s Green, right in the city centre, is a beautiful Victorian park with a lake, colourful flowers, and a fancy bandstand – perfect for a relaxing walk.
+Phoenix Park, one of the biggest city parks in Europe, is huge and home to wild deer.
 You can walk or cycle, visit Dublin Zoo, or see the gardens at the President of Ireland’s house.

 While not exactly parks, the areas around St. Patrick’s Cathedral and Christ Church Cathedral are also really nice and historically important.
 These amazing cathedrals show off Dublin’s medieval past.
 Besides these, Dublin has loads of museums and libraries that tell the story of the city and Ireland.
 The National Museum of Ireland has different parts covering everything from old Irish artefacts to nature and art.
 IMMA shows modern art in a gorgeous old building, and the Chester Beatty Library has incredible old books and artwork from all over the world.